- 1x Ancient Tomb

 Before we begin with the details I'd like to talk a bit about myself and my history with Magic to ease you into who I am, where I come from and why you should/should not listen to me in the first place.
 Feel free to skip this part if you want.

 I'm known in most MtG community hubs as "Leptys" (or as Leptys207).
-I live in Finland, I'm in my early twenties and I started seriously playing Magic relatively recently, in the summer of 2014.
-At the time I quickly hopped from the topical Ravnica-Theros Standard to Modern.
+I live in Finland, I'm in my mid-twenties and I started seriously playing Magic relatively recently, in the summer of 2014.
+At the time I quickly hopped from the topical Ravnica-Theros Standard to Modern due to Standard set rotation and the consequent appeal of eternal formats.
 I mainly played and learned the game via Magic Online due to a lack of contacts in the local area, playing mostly fringe decks like Loam, Tokens and UW Gifts Tron.
 During the same year, I came in contact with an acquaintance who I knew played EDH.
 After warming up to the idea of the format, I quickly contacted him again to play several games.
 Needless to say, I was quickly hooked after a couple of matches.

-My first deck was Toshiro Umezawa , a mono-black control deck.
+My first deck was Toshiro Umezawa, a mono-black control deck.
 In the playgroup I started in, over time it proved to be a very versatile and a powerful list in our creature-oriented metagame.
-Due to that as well as the deck's various complex lines, it's still something that I regularly modify and play with at the more relaxed tables today.
+Due to that as well as the deck's various complex lines, it's still something that I regularly modify and try playing with at the more relaxed tables today.
 After Toshiro I started trying out things like Grenzo, Dungeon Warden goblin tribal as well as several Ephara, God of the Polis control strategies, accompanied by Wrexial, the Risen Deep mill for the most casual tables.
+These days my main casual decks are Ephara, God of the Polis token generator tribal, as well as a Goreclaw, Terror of Qal Sisma aggro list with some elfball synergies.

 My foray into competitive EDH (or cEDH as many might call it) started when one of the people in our playgroup started building Jeleva, Nephalia's Scourge Doomsday storm.
-The deck proved to be far more powerful than any of the players in our playgroup anticipated (including the pilot), and henceforth it did take a large share of wins.
+The deck proved to be far more powerful than any of the players in our playgroup anticipated (including the pilot), and henceforth it did take a large share of wins for a couple of months.
 The rest of the playgroup eventually grew tired of losing to the deck, but I decided to try and catch up in the arms race.
-While I was looking up information on the web I quickly found out about one of the main pioneers of the cEDH community: MTGSalvation, /r/CompetitiveEDH and Tappedout user razzliox.
-People might know him as the creator of Jarad, Golgari Lich Lord Graveyard Midrange and as one of the creators of a tuned The Gitrog Monster combo list when the card came out in 2016.
-I assembled his Jarad deck sometime after finding out about it and was quickly addicted to the high-stakes, high-speed action that the more competitive games had in them.
+While I was looking up information on the web, I quickly found out about one of the main pioneers of the cEDH community at the time: MTGSalvation, /r/CompetitiveEDH and Tappedout user razzliox.
+These days people might know him as the creator of Jarad, Golgari Lich Lord Graveyard Midrange and as one of the creators of the first tuned The Gitrog Monster combo list when the card came out in 2016.
+I assembled his Jarad deck sometime after finding out about it in 2015, and was quickly addicted to the high-stakes, high-speed action that the more competitive games had in them.

 My Local Metagame

 Today, the playgroups I interact with have more than a few competitive decks running about.
-My aforementioned playmate still has his Jeleva, Nephalia's Scourge , but since our initiation, the meta has enjoyed more than several decks archetypes, some of which have come and gone throughout the times.
-Decks such as Grand Arbiter Augustin IV control, Thrasios, Triton Hero / Tymna the Weaver Paradox Engine combo/control, Yidris, Maelstrom Wielder Doomsday storm, Tasigur, the Golden Fang land combo, Tymna the Weaver / Bruse Tarl, Boorish Herder combo, Ruric Thar, the Unbowed stax, Krenko, Mob Boss goblins and more have been part of the fun, and people like to brew and tune their lists constantly to keep things fresh.
-The games we play usually last from turn three to turn six.
+My aforementioned playmate still has his Jeleva, Nephalia's Scourge, but since our initiation, the meta has enjoyed more than several decks archetypes, some of which have come and gone throughout the times.
+Decks such as Grand Arbiter Augustin IV control, Thrasios, Triton Hero/Tymna the Weaver Paradox Engine combo/control, Yidris, Maelstrom Wielder Doomsday storm, Tasigur, the Golden Fang land combo, Tymna the Weaver/Bruse Tarl, Boorish Herder combo, Ruric Thar, the Unbowed stax, Krenko, Mob Boss goblins and more have been part of the fun, and people like to brew and tune their lists constantly to keep things fresh.
+The games we play usually last from turn three to turn eight.
 All-in-all, our meta is very combo-heavy among our regulars, although games can last way longer with more than one control/stax player at the table.

 Pros & Cons